koor-tech/koor/INSTALL.md

 ## Build

-You can build the Rook binaries and all container images for the host platform by simply running the command below.
+You can build the Koor Storage Distribution binaries and all container images for the host platform by simply running the command below.
 Building in parallel with the `-j` option is recommended.

 ```console